CarbonCulture/xylem/README.md

 Communities, Places and Meters.
 A Community is a group of people, who may or may not exist in the same physical location, a Place is a physical entity around which you could draw a line (if you had enough chalk and lots of ladders).
-A Meter is a really an energy data-source rather than necessarily being a true physical metering point, and could be derived from one, two (or more) input datastreams (e.g. real-time data and a backup half-hourly feed).
+A Meter is really an energy data-source rather than necessarily being a true physical metering point, and could be derived from one, two (or more) input datastreams (e.g. real-time data and a backup half-hourly feed).